 When a dispute between neighbours is unrelated to an illegal water activity, it will likely be a civil or private matter.
 We will not respond to or resolve these types of matters.

 When investigating reports of alleged breaches of water law, we will:

 - confirm that there has been a breach of water law

 - confirm the harm or impact of the alleged breach

-- determine any regulatory action(s) necessary to lessen any actual or potential harm or effect caused by the alleged breach
+- determine any regulatory actions to lessen any harm or potential harm caused

 For detailed information about NRAR’s response to alleged breaches, read our FAQs on responding to alleged breaches.

-NRAR will also consider the severity of reports in responding to alleged breaches.
-NRAR will respond more urgently to reports of alleged breaches that are causing serious, ongoing harm to a water source or the environment.
+We will also consider the severity of reports in responding to alleged breaches.
+We will respond more urgently to reports of alleged breaches that are causing serious, ongoing harm to a water source or the environment.